-Conclusions
+5. The age of owners/managers and financial information had positive and significant relationships with performance.
+The level of education of owners/managers, years of experience of owners/managers, financial leverage ratio, sex of owners/managers and size of business, all recorded an insignificant relationship with performance of SMEs. investment readiness of

-A growing interest in the factors associated with access to external finance and performance of SMEs has long been recognised.
+Conclusions A growing interest in the factors associated with access to external finance and performance of SMEs has long been recognised.
 The findings indicate that owners/managers of SMEs in the Accra Metropolis feel more confident about their ability to contribute to economic development by operating profitable, efficient and growing businesses if they also have confidence in their ability to access external finance.
 Ability to access external finance is therefore important if SMEs are to contribute to economic development.
-Based on the results of this study, it is reasonable to conclude that the ability of SMEs to access external finance can be explained by Western studies.
+Based on the results of this study, it is reasonable to conclude that the ability of SMEs to access to external finance can be explained by Western studies.
 As expected, access to external finance is significantly related to the performance of SMEs in the Accra metropolis.
 The study reveals that investment readiness is a crucial factor influencing access to finance of SMEs.
-The characteristics of investment readiness like age of owners/managers, financial information, financial leverage and business size significantly related to access to finance.
+The characteristics of investment influencing access to finance of SMEs.
+The characteristics of investment readiness like age of owners/managers, financial information, financial information business size significantly related to access to finance.
+The leverage and business size significantly related to access to finance.
 The results indeed confirm the prediction that these characteristics affect the ability to access finance.
 For business readiness, the results show that business size enables owners/managers to overcome the disadvantages of smallness and newness, and increases their ability to access finance.
-Again, in relation to business readiness, it appears from the present study that owners/managers of

-SMEs with lower financial leverage ratio have greater ability to access finance.
+Again, in relation to business readiness, it appears from the present study that owners/managers of SMEs with lower financial leverage ratio have greater ability to access finance.
 SMEs with higher financial leverage ratio may hamper the ability to meet the requirement of financial providers.
 For business information, quality financial information was found to be important in pursuit of the performance goals of growth and profitability.
 The findings support the contention that developing the investment readiness of SMEs will increase their ability to access external capital.
 Government response to the financial problems of SMEs through policies that interfere with free market operations of financial markets (that is interventions that increase the supply of funds through direct financial subsidies) could be counter-productive to the performance of SMEs.
 Such policies disrupt the signalling effect of incentives on productive SME activities.
 Instead the SME sector will be well served by programmes that enable SMEs improve their investment readiness through preparation and use of quality financial information in making decisions about financial requirements and use.
-These findings suggest that improving the investment readiness of SMEs in the Accra Metropolis not only increases their ability to access finance but also NOBIS enhances their performance.
+These findings suggest that improving the investment readiness of SMEs in the Accra Metropolis not only increases their ability to access finance but also enhances their performance.

-Recommendations

-Based on the findings and conclusions, the following recommendations are made:

-1. The government should support SMEs by making assistance programmes known to the owners/managers and also develop programmes to enhance investment readiness amongst SMEs.
+following the conclusions, and Recommendations findings 1.
+The government should support SMEs by making assistance programmes known to the owners/managers and also develop recommendations are made: programmes to enhance investment readiness amongst SMEs.
 SMEs should be encouraged to join the various promotional institutions and the knowledge acquired from the promotional institutions should be implemented by the SMEs to ensure the growth of their enterprises.